- ์กํ ์ฑ ๋ฐ๋ฌผ๊ด

 Dongmak Beach

-You can enjoy swimming at high tide, and observe various creatures living in the mudflat at low tide.
+You can enjoy swimming during high tide and observe various marine life in the mudflats during low tide.

-On one side of the beach, there is a coastal promenadecalled "The Path to See the Spoon-billed Sandpiper."
+Along one side of the beach, there is a coastal walkwaycalled 'The Path to See the Spoonbill'.

-The spoon-billed sandpiper is a globally endangered species designated as a natural monument and is protected, and
+The spoonbill is a globally endangered species designated as a natural monument and protected,

-its breeding grounds were discovered in Ganghwa mudflats.
-The Ganghwa mudflat and Spoon-billed Sandpiper breeding groundis designated as a natural monument.
+and breeding grounds have been found in the Ganghwa mudflats.
+The Ganghwa mudflats and spoonbill breeding grounds are designated as a natural monument.

 (Source: Korea Tourism Organization)